flightphp/docs/content/v3/en/learn/routing.md

 ## Route Info

-If you want to inspect the matching route information, you can request for the route object to be passed to your callback by passing in `true` as the third parameter in the route method.
+If you want to inspect the matching route information, there are 2 ways you can do this.
+You can use an `executedRoute` property oryou can request for the route object to be passed to your callback by passing in `true` as the third parameter in the route method.
 The route object will always be the last parameter passed to your callback function.